kaileyhh/visionmath/README.md

 Assumptions: FOV is still centered.
 </p>
 <p>
 Since there is horizontal tilt, x_img != 0.
-So we have a right triangle with legs x_img, in non-camera verison, and z, and hypotenuse z_theta, where z_theta is actual distance to target and $$z$$ is the distance to the target if it were aligned.
+So we have a right triangle with legs x_img, in non-camera verison, and z, and hypotenuse z_theta, where z_theta is actual distance to target and z is the distance to the target if it were aligned.
 We already know that

 $$z = \frac{hf}{y_{img}}$$
  $$z^2 + (\frac{x_{img}h}{y_{img}})^2 = {z_\theta}^2$$